edde746/flowbite-svelte/src/routes/buttons/setup.md

 </script>
 ```

-<h2 class="text-2xl w-full text-gray-900 dark:text-white">Button handler</h2>
+<h2 class="text-2xl w-full text-gray-900 dark:text-white py-4">Button handler</h2>

-<p class="dark:text-white">You can use on:click to listen to the event.
+<p class="dark:text-white py-4">You can use on:click to listen to the event.
 Add your event handler.</p>

 ```svelte
 <script>